-Sect.
-XIV.
-And be it further enacted by the authority aforesaid.
-Any neglect, or refusal of That if any officer, or other person, who is enjoined or required to day under this act, how do or perform any thing by this act, shall neglect or refuse to perto be punish form the same, he shall, (besides being liable to the party grieved for damages,) be punishable for his neglect or refusal as aforesaid, and likewise for any other misbehaviour, abuse of trust, and for any fraud therein, by fine and imprisonment, at the discretion of the 1785.
+[Section XI.]
+(Section XIV, P. L.) And be it further enacted by the authority aforesaid, That if any officer or other person, who is enjoined or required to do or perform anything by this act shall neglect or refuse to perform the same, he shall (besides being liable to the party grieved for damages) be punishable for his neglect or refusal as aforesaid, and likewise for any other misbehavior, abuse of trust, and for any fraud therein, by fine and imprisonment, at the discretion of the court of the proper county.

-court of the proper county.
+[Section XII.]
+(Section XV, P. L.) And be it further enacted by the authority aforesaid, That in making any survey by any deputy-surveyor, he shall not go out of his proper district to perform the same, and that every survey made by any deputy-surveyor without his proper district shall be void and of none effect, and the surveyor-general and his deputies are hereby severally directed and enjoined to locate and survey, or cause to be located and surveyed, the full amount of land contained and mentioned in any warrant, in one entire tract, in such manner and form, as that such tract shall not contain in front on any river, more than one half of the length or depth of such tract, and to conform the lines of every survey in such manner, as to form the figure or plot thereof, as nearly as circumstances will admit, to an oblong of three times the breadth thereof. case any such survey should be found to contain a greater quantity of land, than is mentioned in the warrant on which it shall be made, so that such excess be not more than one tenth of the number of acres mentioned in such warrant besides the usual allowance for highways, the return thereof shall nevertheless be admitted under the said warrant.
+Provided the party procuring such return to be made shall forthwith pay to the receiver-general of the land office the price or value of such excess or overplus land, at the same rate at which he paid for Provided always, That all the land mentioned in the warrant. and singular the lands to be located, surveyed and taken up by virtue and according to the directions of this act, shall not be subject to nor charged with any general tax for the use of this state, or of the United States for the term of two years from and after the passing of this act.

-SECT.
-XV.
-And be it further enacted by the authority aforesaid, Deputies That in making any survey by any deputy-surveyor, he shall not their respec-go out of his proper district to perform the same, and that every tricts. survey made by any deputy-surveyor without his proper district shall be void and of none effect: And the Surveyor-General and Warrants to be located in his deputies are hereby severally directed and enjoined to locate and one tract. survey, or cause to be located and surveyed, the full amount of land contained and mentioned in any warrant, in one entire tract, in such formthereof. manner and form, as that such tract shall not contain in front on any river more than one half of the length or depth of such tract, and to conform the lines of every survey in such manner, as to form the figure or plot thereof, as nearly as circumstances will admit, to an oblong of three times the breadth thereof.
-And in case any such proceedings, oblong of three times the breadth thereot.
-And in case any such recommendative survey should be found to contain a greater quantity of land, than greater quantity is surveyed; the made, so that such veyed; the surveyed the surveyed of agree mentions excess being excess be not more than one tenth of the number of acres mention- excess he not more than one tenth of the number of acres mentioned in such warrant; besides the usual allowance for highways, the return thereof shall nevertheless be admitted under the said warrant: provided the party procuring such return to be made shall forthwith pay to the Receiver-General of the Land-Office, the price or value of such excess or overplus land, at the same rate at which he paid for the land mentioned in the warrant.
-Provided always, Lands free That all and singular the lands to be located, surveyed and taken up, two years. by virtue and according to the directions of this act, shall not be subject to, nor charged with, any general tax for the use of this state, or of the United States, for the term of two years from and after the passing of this act.
-[Sect. xvi.
-And be it enacted, That the fees of the officers of rees of the the General Land-Office of this state shall be the following, and no viz. other, viz.
-The fees of the secretary of the said Land-Office shall be these:
+[Section XIII.]
+(Section XVI, P. L.) And be it enacted, That the fees of the officers of the general land office of this state shall be the following, and no other, viz: The fees of the secretary of the said land office shall be these:

-Receiving, filing and registering any application for land, and re- or the Secret cording or entering of warrant, three shillings.
+Receiving, filing and registering any application for land, and recording or entering of warrant three shillings.

-Every ticket to the Receiver-General, for the payment of the the parts consideration money, and to the Surveyor-General, to examine if within crot the land applied for be clear of prior claims or surveys, and for all pried by act of sort other examinations, before a warrant be granted, and for the said April, 1795. warrant, eight shillings.
+Every ticket to the receiver-general, for the payment of the consideration money; and to the surveyor-general to examine if the land applied for be clear of prior claims or surveys, and for all other examinations, before a warrant be granted, and for the said warrant eight shillings.

-Acceptance of the Surveyor-General's return, examining the same warrant for the great seal, entry of the patent, lodging it in the office of the Master of Rolls, and for the patent on parchment, nineteen shillings.
+Acceptance of the surveyor-general's return, examining the same, warrant for the great seal, entry of the patent, lodging it in the office of the master of rolls, and for the patent on parchment nineteen shillings.

-Every office copy furnished, for every line thereof containing twelve words, one penny.
+Every office copy furnished for every line thereof containing twelve words, one penny.

-Attesting every such copy, and for seal, two shillings and sixpence.
+Attesting every such copy and for seal two shillings and six pence.

-Every caveat, three shillings and six-pence.
+Every caveat, three shillings and six pence.